Lighthouses of the United States: New Jersey

 DuBois Maritime Museum in Greenwich.
 Automated NOAA weather station.
 Diane Hamilton's photo is

-a 2008 photo is available, and Marinas.com has aerial
+a 2009 photo are available, Marinas.com has aerial

 (the other is Southwest Ledge at New Haven, Connecticut).
 The